ibm-watson-data-lab/ibmseti/README.md

 or `numpy.gradient` to calculate the gradients.
 Then just as above with the `first difference`, one can calculate the various moments and other features.

+##### Asymmetry

+It may be useful to examine the asymmetry of the signal measured in the L and R polarization components.
+The asymmetry is defined as

+  A = (spect_L - spect_R) / (spect_L + spect_R)

+where `spect_L` and `spect_R` are the 2D spectrograms for the L and R polarizations.
+The returned `A` can be further analyzed.
+The total integration of `A` could be a useful feature as we would expect E.T. signals not to be completely polarized in either the L or R polarizations (A = +/- 1).

 ### License